WATER SKIING ON THE AVON

 The ACA’s Safe Navigation sub-Committee is ever mindful of the problems arising from water skiing and the use of personal water craft (jet skis) on the river.
 The ACA’s view remains that the river would be better off as a ‘quiet amenity’ without skiers but we recognise that a regulated ski zone is far superior to the anarchic situation which preceded the current state of affairs.
 Whatever regulations might be imposed, there will always be those who flout them.

-As Chairman of the ACA I have met with the Aune Valley Ski Club (AVSC) Chairman and I attended the club’s 2006 AGM to exchange views and information.
+Relations between the ACA and the Aune Valley Ski Club (AVSC) Chairman are excellent and involve a free exchange of views and information about safety, ecology and occasional shared ventures.
 Unsurprisingly, the registered members of the AVSC see themselves as responsible boat owners rather than young ‘tearaways’.
 They, also, are interested in the welfare of the Avon (improving water quality, removing debris, the siltation problem, observing wildlife) and have no interest in upsetting other river users.
-The meetings were very amicable and I was impressed at the degree of responsibility and professionalism shown by all the AVSC members that I met.
-The AVSC seems to be a well run organisation.
+The meetings have always been very amicable and I have been impressed at the degree of responsibility and professionalism shown by all the AVSC members that I have met.
+The AVSC is a well managed organisation.

 Despite some local views to the contrary, the AVSC is not moribund.
 The club is limited to 20 members by agreement with SHDC but could not safely accommodate more owing to the lack of ‘water time’.
 As a direct result, they have a permanent waiting list of potential new members and there exists an ‘overspill’ of people wishing to ski who are excluded from membership. – some of them are ‘locals’ (who may consider they have a ‘right of birth’ to use the river as they see fit).
 Some of these excluded locals probably resent the access to the ski area enjoyed by members of the ski club who do not live locally.
 The use of the ski zone by people who are not AVSC members, who may not be insured, and who may be unfamiliar with the rules of British Water Ski (the national governing body) by which the club is bound is a problem.
 No jet skis are allowed in the club.

 Both the ACA and the AVSC contribute to the annual costs of SHDC in maintaining a patrol boat on the river to enforce the byelaws (see below).
-The boat is operated by the Bantham Harbourmaster – Marsh Dawes.
+The boat is operated by the Bantham Harbourmaster – Ryan Hooper.

 REPORTING OF OFFENCES

-ACA members are asked to report any infringement of the byelaws to the Bantham Harbourmaster (01548 562056).
-Please, also tell the ACA about any infringements by either telephoning me (01548 810373) or Peter Marsh (01548 810568), or by sending an e-mail to email@example.com as this would help us in our conservation activities and in negotiations with SHDC.
+ACA members are asked to report any infringement of the byelaws to the Bantham Harbourmaster (01548 560897).
+Please, also tell the ACA about any infringements by either telephoning me (01548 810373) or by sending an e-mail to email@example.com as this would help us in our conservation activities and in negotiations with SHDC.

 If you do spot any infringement of the byelaws,.it is essential that you provide a record of the following:- nature of the offence, time, date, location on the river, your name and contact details.